psipred/psipred_react/README.md

 ## WARNING

-If you added a new file type then you have to update the staging and production apache config to serve that file type, see the ansible scripts/files
+If you added a new file type is step 1, then you have to update the staging and production apache config to serve that file type, see the ansible scripts/files

 # Server suspensions and messages